randalln/fitbit-heart-rate-service/README.md

 ### Disclaimer

 No implied warranty or guarantee of functionality.
-The names Fitbit, Android, and Bluetooth are trademarks of their respective owners.
+The names Fitbit, Android, iOS, and Bluetooth are trademarks of their respective owners.

 [Privacy Policy](privacy-android.md)